-After having gone into mourning for three weeks in response to experiencing the jarring vision of the climatic great military service between the two rival kings, Daniel had an astounding experience of the utmost relevance for Jehovah’s Witnesses today.
+After going into mourning for three weeks in response to the jarring vision of the climatic great military service between the two rival kings, Daniel had an astounding experience that is of the utmost relevance for Jehovah’s Witnesses today.

 As the aged prophet walked on the bank of the Tigris River with some companions, he suddenly was confronted with a supernatural sight.
 Daniel relates the extraterrestrial encounter this way: